Sylvester Stallone under investigation by sex crimes task force

 LOS ANGELES — A sex crime allegation involving Sylvester Stallone dating back to the 1990s is being reviewed by the Los Angeles County prosecutors' sex crimes task force, authorities said Wednesday.

-Stallone through his lawyer has publicly denied previous media reports about the allegation.
+Stallone through his lawyer has publicly denied committing any sex crime after previous media reports.

 "My client categorically disputes the claim," Singer said in a statement at the time.